satriyobud/rbac_fastapi/README.md

-# FastAPI RBAC Application
+# FastAPI RBAC Backend Application

-This project implements a Role-Based Access Control (RBAC) system using FastAPI for the backend API and a simple HTML/CSS/JavaScript frontend.
+This project implements a Role-Based Access Control (RBAC) system using FastAPI for the backend API.
 It provides a robust foundation for managing users, roles, and permissions within an application.

+**Note:** The frontend for this application has been moved to a separate repository for better organization and independent deployment.
+You can find the frontend at: [https://github.com/satriyobud/fe_rbac_fastapi](https://github.com/satriyobud/fe_rbac_fastapi)

 ## Features